surge-synthesizer/shortcircuit-xt/doc/NextSteps.md

   * What is play mode?

 * RegTests
-  * Restore these tests to at least compiling and turn them on in azure
+  * Run them in the pipeline on pull request only
+  * We should have tests which do stuff as opposed to just test streaming

 * Other Items
   * Clap Sample Collection API/Extension